deflang/chainql/README.md

 ## Available Tools

-The following tools are available in infura-mcp:
+The following tools are available in infura-mcp.

+Note :
+1. All the read only tools are prefixed with **get** while remaining are write tools.
+2. **write tools** are disabled by default but can be enabled by setting **ENABLE_WRITE_TOOLS=false** in the env

 - `eth_get_accounts`
 - `eth_get_balance`